wpswings/pdf-generator-for-wp/README.txt

 From the display settings of the PDF icon, you can choose to display the PDF generator icon to either the registered users or the guest users or both.
 You can also opt to allow, both, the registered and guest users to either directly download the information in PDF format or e-mail the PDF file to the user.

 **3)** **ICON SETTINGS**
 WordPress PDF Generator gives you a free hand to customize the plugin icon for the front end of your website.
 You can also set the size of the PDF generator icon as per the design and theme requirements of the WordPress site.
-Display settings in the plugin allow several positions to place the icon, also letting you set the alignment of the same to centre, right, and left.
+Display settings in the plugin allow several positions to place the icon, also letting you set the alignment of the same to center, right, and left.

 **4)** **PREDEFINE HEADER SETTINGS**
 The layout settings authorize you to tailor-make the header settings.
 You can upload the company logo and details besides setting the header width.
 Layout settings also allow you to set the font and font size.